+Herman Boerhaave was born at Voorhout near Leiden, Netherlands, as the son of a Protestant pastor.
 During his early years, Herman Boerhaave studied for a divinity degree and intended to become a preacher.
-However, after his father, a Protestant pastor, passed away, Boerhaave was offered a scholarship and he entered the University of Leiden.
-In 1689, he earned his degree in philosophy with a dissertation on the difference of the mind from the body.
-In his dissertation, Boerhaave attacked the works of Epicurus, Thomas Hobbes and Spinoza.
+However, after his father passed away, Boerhaave was offered a scholarship and he entered the University of Leiden, where he studied under Jacobus Trigland the Younger, Friedrich Spanheim and Johannes a Marck.
+Boerhaave especially developed a predilection for the philosophical sciences at that time, finding a stimulating teacher in Burchard de Volder.
+In 1689, he earned his degree in philosophy with a dissertation on the difference of the mind from the body (De distinctione mentis a corpore, 1690).
+In his dissertation, Boerhaave attacked the works of Epicurus, Thomas Hobbes and Spinoza.[4,5]

 Boerhaave became a professor of botany and medicine around 1709 at Leiden and managed to publish numerous works descriptive of new species of plants.
 In 1714, Boerhaave was rector of the university and succeeded Govert Bidloo in the chair of practical medicine.
 In this capacity Boerhaave introduced the modern system of clinical instruction.
 His fame in the field of the school of medicine became known throughout Europe.
+As a university lecturer in Leiden, Boerhaave covered a broad spectrum of medical knowledge.
+He taught methodology, physiology, general pathology, special pathology, surgery, ophthalmology, pharmacology, chemistry and botany.
 It is believed that when Peter the Great went to Holland in 1716, he also took lessons from Boerhaave.
 It is further assumed that Voltaire came to see Boerhaave as well as Carl Linnaeus, who became a close friend of the scientist.